-What a lot of people aren’t aware of is that each time they apply for finance, they are almost certainly going to have someone make an enquiry on their credit report.
-That enquiry will be recorded for 5 years.
+What a lot of people aren’t aware of is that each time they apply for finance, they are almost certainly going to have someone make an inquiry on their credit report.
+That inquiry will be recorded for 5 years.
 That’s right, 5 years!

-Let’s go back to the credit card example, Let’s say you’re a credit card provider looking at 5 recent credit card enquiries on a credit report.
-You don’t know if the past enquiries were declined or approved, and if approved how many credit cards they ended up with.
+Let’s say you’re a credit card provider looking at 5 recent credit card inquiries on a credit report.
+You don’t know if the past inquiries were declined or approved, and if approved how many credit cards they ended up with.

-In today’s credit risk adverse world, the outcome of this misinformation is often a decline.
+In today’s credit risk-averse world, the outcome of this misinformation is often a decline.
 Many credit providers will assume the past applications have been declined and assume you’re not telling them something, so they will decline the application just to be safe.

-In many cases you won’t even get the opportunity to plead your case as many lenders have fully automated credit scoring and these systems are triggered to react to recent enquiries and decline the application without looking into it further.
-For the most part there are no clearly visible notices on application forms and websites that warn people that an enquiry will be noted on their credit report and the possible implications of making multiple applications.
+In many cases, you won’t even get the opportunity to plead your case as many lenders have fully automated credit scoring and these systems are triggered to react to recent inquiries and decline the application without looking into it further.
+For the most part, there are no clearly visible notices on application forms and websites that warn people that an inquiry will be noted on their credit report and the possible implications of making multiple applications.

-Even if the consumer is aware an enquiry will be noted on their credit file, very few realize the potentially debilitating effects that a high volume of recent enquiries can have.
+Even if the consumer is aware an inquiry will be noted on their credit file, very few realize the potentially debilitating effects that a high volume of recent inquiries can have.
 Often only when the damage is done does this become apparent.

 It makes little difference what type of credit is being applied for; home loans, business loans or credit cards, the problem remains the same.

-Now we know what the problem is, how do you fix it?
-Are you sitting down?
-The answer is you can’t, not in the short term anyway.
-Unless the enquiry was made without any authorization there is little that can be done to have an enquiry removed from a credit file.
-The only cure is time.
-The more historic the listing, the less relevant it is.
-For example, a series of enquiries made 12 months ago would not be seen as being as important as a series of enquiries made over the past month.
-There’s no set rule for how old an enquiry needs to be before it’s not considered an issue.
+A series of inquiries made 12 months ago would not be seen as being as important as a series of inquiries made over the past month.
+There’s no set rule for how old an inquiry needs to be before it’s not considered an issue.
 This is because each lender tends to carry different lending criteria and this criteria is under constant review.
 However there’s no doubt that the older the listing, the less relevant it is.
-This doesn’t help people who have made this mistake but desperately need finance, for them the pain is just getting started.
+This doesn’t help people who have made this mistake but desperately need finance, for them the pain is just getting started